 How We Grade Junior College Baseball Prospects

-In order to evaluate and categorize hundreds of junior college baseball players every year, we’ve produced a unique grading component as part of our scouting work that serves to better rank JuCo prospects into a hierarchy based on both current tools and likely future value.
+In order to evaluate and categorize hundreds of junior college baseball players every year, we’ve produced a grading component that serves to rank JuCo prospects into a hierarchy based on current tools and future value.
 Broadly similar to professional baseball’s 20-80 scale, we refer to our grading system as Overall Future Potential, or OFP.

-Every single JuCo prospect scouting report we publish on this website includes game video, scouting notes, tool breakdowns, projection analysis, and a numerical OFP rating between 0.00 and 5.00 (mid-point grades allowed; higher is better) that attempts to quantify each player’s skills and value relative to the rest of the JuCo prospects available.
-This, in turn, makes it easier for coaches to broadly separate players by talent level, and quickly determine which prospects are worth pursuing with more resources or urgency.
+Every single JuCo prospect scouting report we publish on this website includes game video, scouting notes, and a numerical OFP rating between 0.00 and 5.00 (mid-point grades allowed; higher is better) that attempts to quantify each player’s skills and value relative to the rest of the JuCo prospects available.
+This, in turn, makes it easier for coaches to separate players by talent level, and quickly determine which prospects are worth pursuing with more resources or urgency.

-Of course, scouting each player is far more nuanced than reducing his entire baseball future to a single number, and so our individual reports on each prospect are as in-depth and player-specific as they can be.
-Furthermore, our scouting territory is purposely limited to southern California, too, in order to get as many looks as possible at a large group of players, in order to provide by far the most detailed, up-to-date evaluations for our college coach and MLB scout clients who need to know they are getting it right when evaluating prospects to play at the next level.
+Of course, scouting each player is far more nuanced than reducing his entire baseball future to a single number, and so our individual reports on each prospect are as specific as they can be.
+And, our scouting territory is purposely limited to southern California, too, in order to get as many looks as possible at a large group of players, in order to provide by far the most detailed, up-to-date evaluations for our college coach and MLB scout clients who need to know they are getting it right when evaluating prospects to play at the next level.

 The OFP Grading Process